Waimea Falls

 In ancient Hawaiʻi, fresh water (wai) was sacred.
 It sustained agriculture, supported communities, and represented life itself.
 Water sources such as rivers, springs, and waterfalls were carefully protected within the ahupuaʻa system, a traditional land division that extended from the mountains to the sea.

-Waimea waterfall lies within the Koʻolau mountain watershed, where rain falls high in the mountains, flows through forest streams, and gathers in Waimea Valley before continuing makai (toward the ocean) at Waimea Bay.
+Waimea Falls lies within the Koʻolau mountain watershed, where rain falls high in the mountains, flows through forest streams, and gathers in Waimea Valley before continuing makai (toward the ocean) at Waimea Bay.
 This connection from mountain to sea reflects the Hawaiian understanding that all parts of the land are interconnected.

-The name Waimea means “reddish water,” referring to the iron-rich volcanic soils in the valley.
+The name Waimea means “reddish water,” referring to the iron-rich volcanic soils in the Valley.
 During heavy rains, sediment washes downstream, sometimes tinting the water red.
 Traditionally, some believed the mineral-rich waters had healing properties.

 An important Hawaiian value tied to water is “Mālama i ka wai” — to care for the water.
 Protecting freshwater sources ensured the survival of future generations.
 Today, we continue that responsibility by caring for Waimea waterfall and asking visitors to treat it with respect.